samsao/eslint-config-samsao/modules/mobile/README.md

 ## Usage

+Add to your project and extend config in your ESLint configuration file:

+ 1. yarn add --dev eslint-config-samsao-mobile
+ 1. Add `'extends': 'samsao-mobile'` to your `.eslintrc` or `eslintrc.js` file.

+## Dependencies

+Contrary to the original Airbnb's ESLint modules, we do not use peer dependencies but we instead use normal dependencies.

+Indeed, in our specific case, having normal dependencies reduce the maintenance burden of specifying all the needed peer dependencies when adding a specific ESLint configuration to a project.

+That's means that we simply need to depend on the right config project (mobile, node or web) to enable and configure ESLint.

+Of course, potential conflict problems could arise eventually, but we are ready to live with it.

+### Pulled Dependencies

-The default export contains all of our ESLint rules, including ECMAScript 6+ and React.
-It requires
+The default export contains all of our ESLint rules, including ECMAScript 6+, React and React Native.
+It pulls:

   * `eslint`
   * `eslint-config-airbnb`
   * `eslint-config-airbnb-base`